Pro: How to View and Edit a Transcript

 The admin on each case has full access to these transcripts and also has the ability to edit them.
 When the case admin shares a case with other users, they can also give those users permission to view and edit those transcripts.

 The transcript that loads is broken up by identifiable speakers, and includes time stamps for each segment of the transcribed video.
 Each segment can be edited by clicking the pencil icon to the right of the segment that you'd like to change.
-You can also open the transcript editor by clicking the 3-dot menu at the bottom of the transcript and selecting "edit."
+To download the transcript as a text file or PDF file or to edit the transcript, click on the blue 3-dots on the bottom of the transcript.

 Note: If the edit button is greyed out, click the "Version" drop down to the left of the edit button and make sure the draft is selected.
 The one labeled "original" or has the "cc" icon cannot be edited.